 To add line breaks within your footnote text component, you have to use a so-called Soft Return - the combination of Return and Shift.

 Depending on the position of the cursor in the footnote text component while hitting the Soft Return combination, the footnote text component will be divided respectively.
 Let's say you hit Soft Return in the middle of the text content of your footnote.
 It will then look like this:

-Instead, you if hit Soft Return at the end of the footnote text component, an additional line for this particular footnote component will appear.
+Instead, you if hit Soft Return in the end of the footnote text component, an additional line for this particular footnote component will appear.

 Keep hitting Soft Return as many times as many lines in your footnote you need.